Question: Can I Be A Christian Wiccan?

 Oh boy.
-This is one of those questions that has to get broken down into a bunch of really small bits, because there's no simple answer.
-Also, bear in mind that I am answering this as someone who has been Pagan for over two decades, and who has never been Christian at all.
+This is one of those questions that has to get broken down into a bunch of really small bits, because there's no simple answer, and no matter how it gets answered, somebody is going to shout about how that's the wrong response.
+Also, bear in mind that I am answering this as someone who has been Pagan for over two and a half decades, and who has never been Christian at all.
 Obviously your mileage may vary on some of this, and I certainly don't intend for this to turn into a debate on Christian theology.

 That having been said, let's clarify one thing right off the bat.
 Wicca and witchcraft are not synonymous.
 One can be a witch without being Wiccan.
 Wicca itself is a specific religion.
-Those who follow it -- Wiccans -- honor the deities of Wicca.
-They don't honor the Christian god at all.
+Those who follow it -- Wiccans -- honor the deities of their particular tradition of Wicca.
+They don't honor the Christian god, at least not in the way that Christianity mandates that he be honored.
 In addition, Christianity has some pretty strict rules about what gods you get to worship -- pretty much none other than theirs.
 You know, there's that "thou shall have no other gods before me" bit.
 By the rules of Christianity, it's a monotheistic religion, while Wicca is polytheistic.
 These make them two very distinct and very different religions.